Knhwong/189lFinal/GameBasicInformation.md

 ## Summary ##

-**A paragraph-length pitch for your game.**
+Cayde was just a simple man living with his best friend, a dog named Duke.
+One day, Cayde came home to find his house destroyed and his dog missing.
+See, Cayde is simple, but he is more than just a normal man.
+Cayde is the master of counter-attacking.
+Cayde went to his basement and dug out his old, trusty shield.
+The enemies are ahead, and Cayde will get his dog back at all costs.
+The player will play as the character Cayde and step on the path of making through enemies and rescuing his best friend, Duke.

 ## Gameplay Explanation ##

 The control of this game is very simple.
 There are four buttons to press in total.
 The "a" key moves the character left.
 The "d" key moves the character right.
 The "space" key will make the character, and the left mouse click will hold up the shield.
+The special skil that Cayde has it to reflect whatever shot at him if he block the projectile right before it hits the shield.
+Thus, to defeat enemies, player will need to block attacks when necessary.
+Holding down the shield will also block the attacks, but the shield will not last long.
+Once it is broken, it requies a few seconds before getting repaired.

 How the game should be played is depend on the players.
 If the player is confident with his/her movement, then he/she can try to douge all the projectiles and run to the end.
-Of course, the other way is to work with the shield that you have in hand and master the mechanic of counter attacking.
+Of course, the other way is to work with the shield.
+The player can work with the shield repair cool down and block all the attacks, or he/she can master the skill of counter-attacking.
+The play style is quite free.

 # Main Roles #